 They’re light so no need to worry about carrying a lot of weight around with you and the plastic food bag will help keep them fresh.

 Add in a tube of sweeteners if you like sweet tea and you’re nearly ready for that cuppa as soon as you arrive at your lodgings – you’ll just need to buy milk on the other side and ensure you have some mugs to drink from!

 Dried porridge sachets are flat and light, which makes them perfect for adding to cabin luggage.

-During our four days in Iceland, we were a little boring as we ate porridge everyday for breakfast, but it saved us a fair amount of money so we’d happily do it again.
+During our five days in Iceland, we were a little boring as we ate porridge everyday for breakfast, but it saved us a fair amount of money so we’d happily do it again.